This website is best viewed on desktop!

 - Constantly tweaking messaging without knowing what actually matters.

-- Feeling pressure to “sound current” but uneasy about where it’s heading.
+- Feeling pressure to sound current, but uneasy about what they're losing in the process.

 - Noticing their brand voice drifting, even though each change made sense at the time.